+A wide body of federal and state laws protects creative property such as writing, music, drawings, paintings, photography, and films.
+Collectively, this body of law is called “intellectual property” law, which includes copyright, trademark, and patent laws, each applicable in various situations and each with its own set of technical rules.
 When obtaining permission to use creative works, you’re concerned primarily with copyright law.
 However, trademarks, trade secrets, and publicity and privacy rights sometimes come into play when permission to use certain types of works is sought.
 Below is a summary of the various types of intellectual property laws that are relevant to the permissions process.

 - Trade Secrets.
 State and federal trade secret laws protect sensitive business information.
 An example of a trade secret would be a confidential marketing plan for the introduction of a new software product or the secret recipe for a brand of salsa.
-The extent of trade secret protection depends on whether the information gives the business an advantage over competitors, is kept secret, and is not known by competitors.
-(See Chapter 10.)
+The extent of trade secret protection depends on whether the information gives the business an advantage over competitors, is kept a secret, and is not known by competitors.

 - Right of Privacy.
 Although not part of intellectual property laws, state privacy laws preserve the right of all people to be left alone.
 Invasion of privacy occurs when someone publishes or publicly exploits information about another person’s private affairs.
 Invasion of privacy laws prevent you from intruding on, exposing private facts about, or falsely portraying someone.
 The extent of this protection may vary if the subject is a public figure—for example, a celebrity or politician.